xmouyang/ClusterFL/README.md

     ---

 # Citation
 The code and datasets of this project are made available for non-commercial, academic research only.
-If you would like to use the code or datasets of this project, please cite the following paper:
+If you would like to use the code or datasets of this project, please cite the following papers:
 ```
 @inproceedings{ouyang2021clusterfl,
   title={ClusterFL: a similarity-aware federated learning system for human activity recognition},